 This tutorial will present the 10-year automotive market forecasts from Avicenne and other analysts (micro|Hybrid|P-HEV|EV).
 Other coverage will include car makers’ strategies, advanced energy storage (Advanced lead acid|Supercap|NiMH|LIB).
 Additionally, LIB design for P-HEV & EV markets (Cylindrical, prismatic, pouch|Wounded, stacked, Z fold cells) and LIB cell, module & pack cost structure 2017-2027 will be discussed.

 TUT2: Recent Advances in Solid State Electrolytes for Energy Storage

 Dangerous liquid electrolytes are employed over solid electrolytes due to their high conductivities and excellent interfacial behavior.
 However, current research is narrowing the gap between liquid and solid electrolytes.
-This course will provide a review of advances in solid electrolyte, from material synthesis, to interfacial stability, to practical device applications.
+This tutorial will provide a review of advances in solid electrolyte, from material synthesis, to interfacial stability, to practical device applications.

 10:30 am - 12:30 pm

 TUT4: Innovations in Packaging and New Regulatory Requirements for Transportation of Batteries

 Instructor: Bob Richard, President, Hazmat Safety Consulting LLC